Polaris RZR 800 EFI

 Sitewide Site Map

 Polaris RZR Sport Side by SidePolaris has come out running with an exciting new sport utility vehicle.
 As the name implies, the Polaris RZR 800 EFI packs a big fuel injected 800 engine.
-This side by side was built narrow enough to be able to use the huge network of ATV trails that already exist.
+NOTE: Polaris has come out with even more powerful engines since the debut of the original RZR.
+More on that later in the article.
+The RZR was built narrow enough to be able to use the huge network of ATV trails that already exist.
 Obviously targeting the sport segment of the side by side market, the Polaris RZR has a compact sized rear cargo area.
 And, the occupants are well protected by the overhead roll bars, side restraints, and relatively low seating positions.
 The Polaris RZR 800 EFI liquid cooled Liberty engine actually has a displacement of 760 cc - which is still plenty big!
 A 40mm throttle body controls the air flow into this twin cylinder fuel injected engine.
 This stout engine is capable of thumping out OVER 50 HP and 50 FT*LBS TORQUE in stock trim and propels the RZR with authority!
 Powerful acceleration AND top speed in the 55mph range - and that's STOCK.
 Wait until you see what the Polaris RZR can do with some mods!

 Polaris RZR 800 EFI Side by Side